Hjorthmedh/RGCmorphology/ms/intro.md

 the RGCs on two of the features.
 The second used principal component analysis (computed in Matlab, with variance normalization) to visualize the feature space, and plotted the RGCs on the two first principal components.
-These correspond to the two directions with the largest variation of the data set.
+These correspond to the two orthogonal directions that account for the largest variation of the data set.

 ### Classification and the confusion matrix